Introduction: How to Cover a Cake With Fondant

 Step 1: Rolling Fondant

-In order to cover a 6-inch cake you will need:
+In order to cover a 6-inch cake (that is 4-inches tall) you will need:

 - approximately 12 ounces of fondant (I am using white fondant for this cake but feel free to choose your own unique color palette!)